-However, there is no systematic empirical investigation of how good role-models may affect voluntary contributions to the public goods game.
-Here we see that a few good role-models are enough to boost native cooperation.
+However, there is no systematic empirical investigation of how good role models may affect voluntary contributions to the public goods game.
+Here we see that a few good role models can be enough to boost native cooperation.
 This work has the potential to serve as a starting point for further empirical investigations, that analyze the effects of immigrants coming from highly cooperative societies.